-10.0 ANNUAL WORK PLANS
+523 10.0 ANNUAL WORK PLANS

-- 2 The INRMP Annual Work Plans are included in this section.
-These projects are listed by FY, including the - 3 current year and four succeeding years.
-For each project and activity, a specific timeframe for - 4 implementation is provided (as applicable), as well as the appropriate funding source and priority for - 5 implementation.
-The work plans provide all the necessary information for building a budget within the AF - 6 framework.
-Priorities are defined as follows: - High: The INRMP signatories assert that if the project is not funded, the INRMP is not being implemented and the AF is non-compliant with the Sikes Act; or that it is specifically tied to an INRMP goal and objective and is part of a "Benefit of the Species" determination necessary for ESA Sec 4(a)(3)(B)(i) critical habitat exemption. - Medium: Project supports a specific INRMP goal and objective and is deemed by INRMP signatories to be important for preventing non-compliance with a specific requirement within a natural resources law or by EO 13112 on invasive species.
-However, the INRMP signatories would not contend that the INRMP is not be implemented if not accomplished within programmed year due to other priorities. - Low: Project supports a specific INRMP goal and objective, enhances conservation resources or the integrity of the installation mission, and/or support long-term compliance with specific requirements within natural resources law, but is not directly tied to specific compliance within the proposed year of execution.
+524 The INRMP Annual Work Plans are included in this section.
+These projects are listed by fiscal year, 525 including the current year and four succeeding years.
+For each project and activity, a specific timeframe for 526 implementation is provided (as applicable), as well as the appropriate funding source and priority for 527 implementation.
+The work plans provide all the necessary information for building a budget within the 528 USAF framework.
+Priorities are defined as follows:

+- High: The INRMP signatories assert that if the project is not funded the INRMP is not being implemented and the USAF is non-compliant with the Sikes Act; or that it is specifically tied to an INRMP goal and objective and is part of a "Benefit of the Species" determination necessary for Endangered Species Act (ESA) Sec 4(a)(3)(B)(i) critical habitat exemption. - Medium: Project supports a specific INRMP goal and objective and is deemed by INRMP signatories to be important for preventing non-compliance with a specific requirement within a natural resources law or by EO 13112, Exotic and Invasive Species.
+However, the INRMP signatories would not contend that the INRMP is not being implemented if not accomplished within the programmed year due to other priorities. - Low: Project supports a specific INRMP goal and objective, enhances conservation resources or the integrity of the installation mission, and/or supports long-term compliance with specific requirements within natural resources law; but is not directly tied to specific compliance within the proposed year of execution.

-Table 10.0.a.
+Table 10-1.
 Project Work Plans.